er1czz/MD/README.md

 - kerogen molecule model: [ker-opt.out.xyz](https://raw.githubusercontent.com/er1czz/md/master/ker-opt.out.xyz)
 - kerogen slab model (gromacs format): [kerogen slab.gro](https://raw.githubusercontent.com/er1czz/md/master/kerogen%20slab.gro)

+#### Note: If you want to download the file, right click and use "Save as".
+#### Due to the file size limit on GitHub, trajectory files are compressed and split to several segments.
-#### Note: All tar files in each set need to be downloaded to allow a proper extraction.
+#### Therefore, all segment (.tar) files in each set need to be downloaded to allow a proper extraction.
 https://github.com/er1czz/md